MysteryPancake/Houdini-Fun/README.md

 ### Non-Recursive Version

 An easy approximation of a spring is an [oscillator with an exponential falloff](https://www.desmos.com/calculator/hepyprgxwq).
-This is called damped harmonic motion.
+This is basically damped harmonic motion.

 <img src="./images/waveforms/spring.png?raw=true" width="600">